jinMori127/Hand-Drone-Control/README.md

    `pip install -r requirement.txt`

 **Note:** Our code works on tello drone, to run the code you need to have a drone that is compatible with the
-`djitellopy` library, otherwise you will need to change the commands that flight commands.
+`djitellopy` library, otherwise you will need to change the code section that sends flight commands.

 ## How to run & use: